Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 The Three Dimensions of Regime #

-Single-indicator regime detection fails.
-This is not a matter of debate — it's something every quantitative trader discovers through painful experience.
-ADX alone mislabels high-volatility chop as trending.
+Single-indicator regime detection fails — every quantitative trader discovers this through painful experience.
+ADX alone mislabels volatile chop as trending.
 ATR alone can't distinguish a trending move from a volatile range.
 Correlation alone misses intra-instrument structure.

 A complete regime framework requires three distinct measurements, each addressing a different market dimension: